erikkroes/erikkroes-nl/src/blog/dont-test-accessibility-with-a-screen-reader.md

 Screen readers are great, and they deserve a lot of love.
 But let me give you a better option to start testing with.

+{% image "./src/assets/media/keyboard.jpg", "A cropped picture of a mechanical keyboard that's compatible with Lego.
+Because where's the fun if we can't hide some Lego in this thing?" %}

 ## What is a screen reader?
 Somebody might've told you about screen readers.
 They're wonderful pieces of technology.
 A screen reader is software ({% term "assistive technology", assistive-technology %}) that reads out loud what's visible on a screen.
 And it also helps people navigate that same screen, without having to see it!
 Oh, and it can also present output in other ways, like to a braille display!
 It's great for people with a visual impairment but people with other disabilities can benefit as well, like various cognitive disabilities.